catalyst-cooperative/pudl/README.rst

 PUDL `archives <https://github.com/catalyst-cooperative/pudl-archiver>`__ all our raw inputs on `Zenodo
 <https://zenodo.org/communities/catalyst-cooperative/?page=1&size=20>`__ to ensure
 permanent, versioned access to the data.
-In the event that an agency changes how they publish data or deletes old files, the data processing pipeline will still have access to the original inputs.
+In the event that an agency changes how it publishes data or deletes old files, the data processing pipeline will still have access to the original inputs.
 Each of the data inputs may have several different versions archived, and all are assigned a unique DOI (digital object identifier) and made available through Zenodo's REST API.
 You can read more about the Raw Data Archives in